timf34/altada-fov/task-1-camera-calibration/README.md

 - Notes: The more automated/ automatic this process the better.

 # In this Directory
-## Probably best to work with the issia-cnr directory for now
 - From Bohemians
   - Sample photos
 - From standard public dataset (ISSIA CNR)